“Bat Turd Crazy” a short story

 The cattlehands were not back yet so she was alone in the house with the body which was a bummer.
 She couldn’t drag him out and bury it on one good ankle.
 She sat in the kitchen next to the stove with Beezlebub and darned a sock.
 She knew the man’s ghost was going to come around anyway and so she sat waiting for it.

 As the fire died down Beezlebub let out a squeak like someone had pinched him.
 “Go on get out of here” she said to the air.
 She knew it was the man’s spirit that was responsible for this act of harrassment.
 He telepathically said in her head “What are you going to do with my house?”

 “I don’t know” the girl said back to him.
 “What are you going to do with my fucking house” he said again.
 “I don’t know” said the girl again.
 Then she considered.
 “I’ll have to notify the law” she said.
 “I’ll have to tell them about that family and whoever else you killed like a fuckin psycho.”
 She thought some more.
 “Those people need a proper burial.
-And that wagon has to get dragged out of the cave so the bats can move back in….
+And that wagon has to get dragged out of the cave….
 I’ll have to pay the cattlehands when they get back.
-And then I have to sell the cattle.
-You’re going to owe money to that dead family’s people….
-And I have to find homes for all your dogs and horses.”
+Actually I think I will give them the ranch.
+And after we sell the cattle I’m going to set aside some money for that dead family’s people if I can find them…. ”

 “Well we aren’t even married.
 None of this is your property.
 It ain’t your money” he said from the ether.

 “I don’t want any of it” said the girl.

 “Yeah that’s true” said the girl.
 “But I’m going to buy the land the bats live on so I know they will stay safe.
 I have money of my own saved you know.
 I’ll find some land further west.”

 “You got nowhere to go” he said superiorily.
 “You’ll have to go back to turning tricks or be homeless.
 You don’t actually have any money I would know.
 You got nowhere else to go.”